-Daniel Kerr is currently a teacher of Computing and ICT at Sandymoor School in Runcorn.
+Daniel Kerr is currently a Computer Science teacher at Great Sankey High School in Warrington.
 After gaining a BSc honours degree in Web Development, Daniel successfully completed teacher training specialising in Secondary Computer Science.
-While teaching at Sandymoor, Daniel works alongside Microsoft as a Microsoft Innovative Educator Expert.
+While teaching at Great Sankey, Daniel works alongside Microsoft as a Microsoft Innovative Educator Expert.
 MIE Experts advance the conversation about improving student outcomes through innovative uses of technology in teaching and learning.
-Daniel has also participated in a Primary school Computing project between schools in Merseyside and Poland.
-The project, entitled Comenius Regio, aimed to support the use of tablet technology for Primary school-aged children and their parents.
+Daniel has attended the Microsoft E2 Global Exchange in Singapore to showcase how to transform pedagogy through educational technology and raising digital literacy.

 Being a Computing teacher means that I have to demonstrate and model concepts and topics through the computer regularly.
 Whether it is displaying to pupils how to open an app or access a program through to skills building knowledge of software tools and techniques, modelling is an essential part of any Computing teacher’s toolkit.
 In the past, I have found that pupils watching a live demonstration of, for example, changing the background colour of a leaflet they are making or inserting code into a computer program can result in them wanting to revisit the steps taken to achieve this in order for consolidation to happen.
 This is where Microsoft Stream has made me reconsider how to approach modelling in my lessons.